cuthbertLab/music21/buildDoc/rst/moduleInterval.rst

 Interval
 --------

-.. class:: Interval
+.. class:: Interval(*arguments, **keywords)

-    An Interval class that encapsulates an both chromatic and diatonic intervals all in one model.
+    An Interval class that encapsulates both a chromatic and diatonic intervals all in one model.
 The interval is specified either as named arguments, a :class:`~music21.interval.DiatonicInterval` and a :class:`~music21.interval.ChromaticInterval`, or two :class:`~music21.note.Note` objects, from which both a ChromaticInterval and DiatonicInterval are derived.

     >>> from music21 import note
     >>> n1 = note.Note('c3')